dottobr83/openshift-cartridge-nginx-hhvm/README.md

-# OpenShift HHVM Cartridge with NGINX Permalinks Enabled
+# OpenShift HHVM Cartridge with NGINX Permalinks Enabled for WP

 Nginx 1.7.8 with HHVM 3.5.0